Some Rigidity Theorem for Anosov Geodesic Flows: Introduction and Main Results

-Geodesic flows appear naturally when we have a Riemannian metric on a complete ma\-ni\-fold.
-Its properties are closely linked with the geometry of the Riemannian metric.\\ The first to realize that geodesic flows linked to metrics of negative curvature are chaotic was Anosov in the paper \cite{anosov:anosov}.
-These geodesic flows are called uniformly hyperbolic systems or simply “\emph{Anosov}” systems.
-Anosov's paper \cite{anosov:anosov} has opened a race to know what kind of geometries involve the Anosov property.
-This started since the Anosov flows, in addition to being chaotic, also have other important properties like ergodic stability, mixing and decay of correlations, among other properties.\\ In \cite{eb:eb}, Eberlein determined geometric conditions that are equivalent to the Anosov pro\-per\-ty of the geodesic flow when $M$ is compact or compactly homogeneous \emph{i.e.}, the isometry group of its universal cover acts co-compactly.
-More specifically, the Eberlein's conditions give us information related to the divergence of Jacobi fields or over all geodesics passing through points of negative sectional curvature.
-In \cite{bol:bol}, Bolton observed that the condition of compactly homogeneous of Eberlein at \cite{eb:eb} is unnecessary.
+Geodesic flows appear naturally when we have a Riemannian metric on a complete manifold.
+Its properties are closely linked with the geometry of the Riemannian metric.\\ From Hadamard's work on cutting sequences and Hopf's work, which proved the ergodicity of geodesic flows on surfaces of negative curvature \cite{hopf:hopf:0}, we know that geometry influences the chaotic properties of geodesic flow.
+This property was further explored by Anosov in his seminal work \cite {anosov:anosov}, where he proved that geodesic flows of negative curvature manifolds are uniformly hyperbolic systems.
+Currently, we simply call them “\emph{Anosov}” systems.
+The dynamic properties of the geodetic flow of negative curvature manifolds have been studied for many decades.
+To date, the study of the ergodic and dynamic properties of geodesic flow is a very active topic.
+In \cite{anosov:anosov}, Anosov began the task of knowing which types of geometries exhibit the Anosov property.

-In the opposite direction, we can ask the following question: What geometric properties provide the Anosov geodesic flows?
+In \cite{eb:eb}, Eberlein determined geometric conditions that are equivalent to the Anosov pro\-per\-ty of the geodesic flow when $M$ is compact or compactly homogeneous \emph{i.e.}, the isometry group of its universal cover acts co-compactly.
+More specifically, Eberlein's conditions give information related to the divergence of Jacobi fields or about the geodesics passing through points of negative sectional curvature.
+In \cite{bol:bol}, Bolton observed that the condition of compactly homogeneous by Eberlein at \cite{eb:eb} is unnecessary.

-A satisfactory answer for this question was given by Klingenberg, who proved that a compact Riemannian manifold with geodesic flow of Anosov type has no conjugate points (cf. \cite{kli:kli}).
-This result was generalized by Ma\~n\'e in \cite{mane:mane} where he proved that $M$ is a complete Riemannian manifold of finite volume whose geodesic flow preserves a continuous Lagrangian subbundle then $M$ has no conjugate points.
-In particular, in the case of Anosov geodesic flow, the manifold has no conjugate points, since its stable and unstable subbundles are Lagrangian and invariant (cf. \cite{mane:mane}).
-In the case of infinite volume, this is still an open problem.\\
+In the opposite direction, we can ask the following question: What geometric properties impose the geodesic flow to be Anosov?\\ A satisfactory answer to this question was given by Klingenberg, who proved that a compact Riemannian manifold with the geodesic flow of Anosov type has no conjugate points (cf. \cite{kli:kli}).
+This result was generalized by Ma\~n\'e in \cite{mane:mane} for the case of finite volume.
+Recently, the infinite volume case was proved by the authors in \cite{RomanaMelo3}.